-- The JPB now has four (4) trainsets on site awaiting dynamic testing following the successful testing and completion of the TPS and OCS in Segment 4 and the Santa Clara Drill Track (SCDT).
+- Employees from Caltrain, Hatch, TASI, and Stadler visited Switzerland at the end of January for a trip centered on the future maintenance of the fleet.
+The team visited several Swiss Federal Railway and Stadler sites to gather information on how they service and overhaul their KISS fleets.
+This visit gave the team a good starting point to begin planning these future tasks for the new Caltrain fleet. - The JPB now has four (4) trainsets on site awaiting dynamic testing following the successful testing and completion of the TPS and OCS in Segment 4 and the Santa Clara Drill Track (SCDT).
 Initial tests will be run on the SCDT before the EMUs are run on the Segment 4 main tracks.
 Clearance tests of the entire alignment have been successfully completed using an unpowered EMU propelled by a diesel locomotive.
-Electrified testing of the EMUs with 25 kV power is now expected to occur in April 2023. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler is also conducting training of maintenance and operations personnel on the EMUs.
+Electrified testing of the EMUs with 25 kV power is now expected to occur in late-Mayearly June of 2023. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler is also conducting training of maintenance and operations personnel on the EMUs.